-I have the privilege of working with the British Columbia Aboriginal Childcare Society and the Vancouver Aboriginal Early Years Network.
+I have the privilege of working with the British Columbia Aboriginal Childcare Society and the First Nations Pedagogies Network.
 The purpose of our partnership is to support collaborative inquiry processes to enrich educators’ professional development options.
 These processes will build capacity throughout the network and beyond.
 By enhancing educators’ practice and pedagogical leadership, we seek to impact the wellbeing of children and educators, their families, and communities.
 Our work highlights the early years as an essential time to strengthen children and build the social fabric of Indigenous families and communities.
 Through this partnership, my research is contributing to the development of self-directed, integrated, and community-based childcare services.
 By foregrounding educators’ lived experiences, resources, and needs, I aim to advance the development of collaborative and culturally safe research for the benefit of my partners, their Nations, and communities.

 Why did you decide to pursue a graduate degree?